hypercharge/hypercharge-php/README.md

 ```

-You place the code under the url you specify as `notification_url` (`https://your-server.com/hypercharge-wpf-notifications.php` in the "Web Payment Form (WPF) session" example abough)
+You place the php script under the url you specify as `notification_url` (`https://your-server.com/hypercharge-wpf-notifications.php` in the "Web Payment Form (WPF) session" example abough)

 A scelleton: